-At our practice, we have a few special cats that were affected as kittens and while some do fine, many do not and all need special attention.
-This virus suppresses the production of the entire white blood cell line in the bone marrow, hence the term panleukopenia (literally, “all-white-shortage”).
+At our practice, we have a few special cats that were affected as kittens, and while some do fine, many do not, and all need special attention.
+This virus suppresses the entire white blood cell line production in the bone marrow, hence the term panleukopenia (literally, “all-white-shortage”).
 Without the white blood cells, the kitten/cat is completely vulnerable to the virus and other infections.
 The virus causes diarrhea, life-threatening dehydration, and bacterial infection as the barrier between the body and intestinal bacteria is lost.
 Cats die from either dehydration or secondary bacterial infections.
 The death rate from this disease is a stunning 90% in kittens.
 A special syndrome occurs if infection occurs during pregnancy resulting in permanent brain disorder.

 Feline Leukemia Vaccine